 Pursuant to the Preferred Share Purchase Agreement in connection with the Series A Preferred Share Offering, we agreed to issue and sell an aggregate of \$200 million of our Series A Preferred Shares to entities owned by Dennis R. Washington, Kyle R. Washington, Kevin L. Washington and Graham Porter in two equal tranches.
 The first tranche closed on January 30, 2009.
 As a result, the aforementioned investors acquired an aggregate of 100,000 of our Series A Preferred Shares.
-The second tranche is expected to close in the fourth quarter of 2009 which will result in such investors acquiring an additional 100,000 Series A Preferred Shares.
+The second tranche closed on October 1, 2009 which resulted in such investors acquiring an additional 100,000 Series A Preferred Shares.

-As of December 31, 2008, 66, 536, 920 of our Class A common shares were held by 85 holders of record in the United States.
-As of December 31, 2008, 100% of our Class C common shares were held by our Manager.
+As of December 31, 2009, 13,475,638 of our Class A common shares were held by 71 holders of record in the United States.
+As of December 31, 2009, 100% of our Class C common shares were held by our Manager.